oracle/node-oracledb/doc/api.md

 from handling more user load.
 Increasing the number of worker threads may improve throughput and prevent [deadlocks][22].

+#### Parallelism on a Connection

-As well as correctly setting the thread pool size, structure your code to avoid starting parallel operations on a connection.
-For example, instead of using `async.parallel` or `async.each()` which call each of their items in parallel, use `async.series` or `async.eachSeries()`.
+Structure your code to avoid parallel operations on a single connection.
+For example, do not use `Promise.all`.
+Instead consider, for example, using a basic `for` loop and `async` to iterate through each action.
+Also, instead of using `async.parallel` or `async.each()` which call each of their items in parallel, use `async.series` or `async.eachSeries()`.
+Code will not run faster when parallel calls are used with a single connection since each connection can only ever execute one statement at a time.
+Statements will still be executed sequentially.

-When you use parallel calls on a connection, the queuing ends up being done in the C layer via a mutex.
+When you use parallel calls on a single connection, queuing of each call is done in the C layer via a mutex.
 However libuv is not aware that a connection can only do one thing at a time - it only knows when it has background threads available and so it sends off the work to be done.
 If your application runs operations in parallel on a connection, you could use more than one background thread (perhaps all of them) and each could be waiting on the one before it to finish its "execute".
 Of course other users or transactions cannot use the threads at that time either.
 When you use methods like `async.series` or `async.eachSeries()`, the queuing is instead done in the main JavaScript thread.

 ### <a name="connpooling"></a> 14.4 Connection Pooling